milonmaze/privacy-terms-observatory/foundation.wikimedia.org/wiki/Privacy_policy.md

 When May We Share Your Information?

-We may share your information when you give us specific permission to do so, for legal reasons, and in the other circumstances described below.
+We use and share your Personal Information when you give us specific permission to do so, for legal reasons, and in the other circumstances described below.

 With Your Permission

-We share your information when you give us specific permission to do so.

-We share your information for a particular purpose, if you agree.
+We share your Personal Information for a particular purpose, if you agree.
+For example, if you receive a scholarship and we ask permission to share your Personal Information with a local chapter.
 You can find more information in the list of examples in our FAQ.

 Back to top

 For Legal Reasons

-We will disclose your information in response to an official legal process only if we believe it to be legally valid.
+We will disclose your Personal Information to public authorities or other persons in response to an official legal process only if we believe it to be legally valid.
+See also our Requests for user information procedures and guidelines.
 We will notify you of such requests when possible.
+We do so to further our legitimate interest and/or to comply with our legal obligations.

 We will access, use, preserve, and/or disclose your Personal Information if we reasonably believe it necessary to satisfy a valid and legally enforceable warrant, subpoena, court order, law or regulation, or other judicial or administrative order.
 However, if we believe that a particular request for disclosure of a user's information is legally invalid or an abuse of the legal system and the affected user does not intend to oppose the disclosure themselves, we will try our best to fight it.
 We are committed to notifying you via email at least ten (10) calendar days, when possible, before we disclose your Personal Information in response to a legal demand.
 However, we may only provide notice if we are not legally restrained from contacting you, there is no credible threat to life or limb that is created or increased by disclosing the request, and you have provided us with an email address.

-Nothing in this Privacy Policy is intended to limit any legal objections or defenses you may have to a third party's request (whether it be civil, criminal, or governmental) to disclose your information.
+Nothing in this Privacy Policy is intended to limit any legal objections or defenses you may have to a third party's request (whether it be civil, criminal, or governmental) to disclose your Personal Information.
 We recommend seeking the advice of legal counsel immediately if such a request is made involving you.

 For more information, see our Subpoena FAQ.